The Warrior's Way

 The Warrior's Way is a 2010 New Zealand-South Korean fantasy action film written and directed by Sngmoo Lee and starring Jang Dong-gun, Kate Bosworth, Geoffrey Rush, Danny Huston and Tony Cox.
-It was produced by Barrie Osborne, who also produced The Lord of the Rings.
 The film was released on 3 December 2010.
 Its plot concerns a 19th-century warrior named Yang (Jang Dong-gun), who is ordered to kill the last member of an enemy clan — a baby girl.
 He refuses the mission and flees with the child to a dilapidated town in the American West.
-Despite his attempts, his master closes in on him and he must fight to protect the child and his newfound comrades: Ron (Geoffrey Rush), the town drunk, and Lynne (Kate Bosworth), both of whom have a tragic past.

 Plot

-In 19th century Asia, Yang (Jang Dong-gun) is a warrior and member of Sad Flute's clan, the cruelest assassins in the east.
+In 19th century Asia, Yang is a warrior and member of Sad Flute's clan, the cruelest assassins in the east.
 His personal goal to become the greatest swordsman in the entire world is accomplished when he kills the former champion and leader of the enemy clan.
 Both clans having sworn to fight until every member of the opposing clan is dead, Yang has killed every member except a baby girl, deciding to spare her.
 This act makes Yang a sworn enemy of his own clan, and forces him to flee his homeland.

 After making his way to the American West, Yang arrives in the small town of Lode.
 There he seeks out a fellow rogue warrior friend known to the townsfolk as Smiley, but he discovers that Smiley died 3 years previously.
-Among the townspeople Yang meets are a gang of carnival members led by the dwarf Eight-Ball (Tony Cox), town drunk Ron (Geoffrey Rush) and Lynne (Kate Bosworth), a spunky young woman who was friends with Smiley.
+Among the townspeople Yang meets are a gang of carnival members led by the dwarf Eight-Ball, town drunk Ron and Lynne, a spunky young woman who was friends with Smiley.